Torta Pasqualina (Italian Spinach Easter Pie)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Torta Pasqualina Recipe is a traditional Italian Easter savory pie featuring spinach, creamy ricotta, and egg filling baked in a golden puff pastry shell.
-This is a well-loved traditional Italian recipe!
+Torta pasqualina (Italian spinach Easter pie) is a traditional savory pie featuring spinach, creamy ricotta, and egg filling baked in a golden puff pastry shell.
+This is a well-loved traditional Italian recipe that takes just 20 minutes of prep.
+You might want to make this for every Easter dinner!

 The combination of delicious spinach, creamy ricotta cheese, and savory Parmigiano creates a flavorful and satisfying filling.
-The addition of nutmeg adds a subtle warmth to the dish.
-Using store-bought puff pastry makes this recipe convenient and time-saving.
+I love adding nutmeg for subtle warmth, and using store-bought puff pastry makes it convenient and quick.

 Table of Contents